Most of the 2000s saw plenty of interest in all areas of landscaping and gardening, for a number of reasons:

 The above boosted demand for fencing materials and services from householders who were keen to improve their properties.

 Private householders often spend money on their houses when property prices are increasing as they can be confident of a good return on their investment, and when the market is buoyant they will want to put their property into excellent condition if they are going to sell and trade up.
-Unfortunately, after strengthening in 2013 and 2014, the housing market levelled off, with the number of transactions remaining about the same year on year and prices increasing more modestly.
+Unfortunately, after strengthening in 2013 and 2014, the housing market then levelled off, with the number of transactions remaining about the same year on year and prices increasing more modestly.
 To get work, landscaping and fencing businesses will need to keep their prices keen, maintain a tidy, professional site and do an excellent job.

 Another trend that won't help fencing specialists who rely on home improvement work is a general swing away from home ownership (after many years of increases) in favour of renting as houses in many areas become less and less affordable.
 While landlords generally need to maintain their properties in good order, they're not usually interested in undertaking major home improvement projects like landscaping.